-Knowledge:
+Knowledge

-- > Knowledge of administrative policies and practices of a large public hospital. - > Knowledge of contemporary practice, issues and research in relation to Critical Care Medicine. - > Knowledge of the principles and practice of OHSW, Equal Opportunity Act, the Public Sector Act 2009, Code of Ethics and diversity appropriate to the requirements of the position.
+- > Sound knowledge of scientific basis of paediatric oncology. - > Knowledge of administrative policies and practices of a large public hospital. - > Knowledge of contemporary practice, issues and research in relation to paediatric oncology. - Knowledge of the principles and practice of WHS, Equal Opportunity, the Public Sector Act 2009, Code of Ethics and diversity appropriate to the requirements of the position.